10 Best Bedroom Houseplants

 The best bedroom houseplants for clean air, calm, and easy care - including plants that release oxygen at night and tolerate low light.

-A bedroom is a slightly unusual place for a plant.
-It’s often the dimmest room in the home, you’re not there much during the day to fuss over watering, and you want the space to feel calm — not like a chore.
+The best bedroom houseplants are the snake plant, aloe vera, ZZ plant, pothos, peace lily, and a potted areca palm - all easy-care picks that cope with dim light and an erratic watering schedule.
+A bedroom is a slightly unusual place for a plant: itโs often the dimmest room in the home, youโre not there much during the day to fuss over watering, and you want the space to feel calm - not like a chore.
 So the best bedroom plants share three traits: they tolerate low light, they forgive neglect, and several of them release oxygen at night.

 At a Glance: 10 Best Bedroom Plants